Liam-Zhou/chuwa1206/ShortQuestions/HW1.md

 ## Q9 What is maven role ? what it be used to do ?

+Apache Maven is a widely used build automation and project management tool in the Java ecosystem.
+Its primary role is to simplify and manage the build process of a software project.
+It can be used to manage dependencies and build project.

 ## Q10 What is the lifecycle of maven?
 1. **prepare resources**: Resource copying can be customized in this phase.
 2. **validate**: Validates the project, making sure it is correct and all necessary information is available.